dengbuqi/HeartRate_Faceapi.js_FFT_ICA_PCA/README.md

 # HeartRate

-An online heart-rate monitor using getUserMedia
+An online heart-rate monitor using getUserMedia, Faceapi, FFT, ICA and PCA.

 ![](screenshot.png)

-<a href="https://gfwilliams.github.io/HeartRate/">Try it out!</a>